PeterCamilleri/CX16/vm/sweet_16.md

 Notes:
 * The status is set for testing, the carry bit is cleared.
 The status reflects the full value of R0, not just the low byte.

+### SUB -- Subtract Word Register from the Accumulator

+Subtract the word register from the accumulator.
+<pre><code>R0 &larr; R0 - Rn</code></pre>

+Example:

+    SUB R5         ; Subtract R5 from R0

+Notes:
+* The status and carry bit are set for testing.

 ## References: